 Initially, I did not fill out my profiles in full and add all the required photos and banners.
 I discovered that some people automatically took this to mean that I was not a ‘real’ person.
 Oops, I quickly corrected that.

 However, it made me realize that some newbies will be making the same mistake until they realize that they need to fill in all the blanks.
 I am careful, therefore, that I don’t mistake new profiles for bots.
-When looking to consider following someone I now try to check their profile and posts.
+When looking to consider following someone without a completed profile, I now try to check their profile and posts.

 Secondly, automated bots just ‘like’ posts so that the profile appears to be active.
 I was doing this thinking that I was supposed to like lots of posts so that people would know I was viewing that photo and liked it or was reading and enjoyed what they had said.
 Again I was acting like a bot.

 It is important that you like posts so that people know that you enjoy the content that they are creating, but adding a good and relevant comment as well is generally required to keep your profile real and relevant.
 Sometimes it can be hard to find the right words, especially if someone is having a hard time or even a rant, but we do need to try.
 A simple ‘nice’ is not considered a good comment.

 I would often share posts without adding my own forward, particularly with Twitter and I understand that the new changes will mean that this will result in the algorithm seeing it as a repeat post rather than a retweet.
 A new no-no. So I must now always add a comment to reposts, retweets etc.